-The following tables list the grades that are used at Baruch College and show how they are calculated to determine the grade point average (G.P.A.), or index.
-An explanation of how to compute your G.P.A. follows in a later subsection.
+The following tables list the grades that are used at Baruch College and show how they are calculated to determine the grade point average (GPA).

 |Letter Grades and Grade Point Equivalents|